uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 "message_to_bot" is a VERY concise message where you address the chatbot directly; explain to it what it did wrong and tell it to "Ensure strict adherence to this rule in your next message".
-If "ACCEPTED" you set "message_to_bot" to an empty string.

 # Examples